Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 from sklearn.metrics import accuracy_score, f1_score, precision_score, recall_score, confusion_matrix, ConfusionMatrixDisplay

-Our dataset has a label indicating which set (training or test), our data belong to.
-We wil use this to split it
+Our dataset has a label group indicating to which set the data belong

 # recall groups